The digital twin as an idea machine

 What began as a project to aid virtual commissioning now brings benefits in many areas of development and design.
 In cooperation with Siemens, Neuenhauser Maschinenbau GmbH developed a digital twin for several use cases and now benefits from comprehensive options for simulation, verification, and modeling.

-A new methodology is currently making its debut in the production department of Neuenhauser Maschinenbau GmbH in northern Germany: The components of a new gantry system are currently being completed and will shortly soon be delivered to the customer.
-The dimensions of the design only become apparent in the drawings created by the team led by Jörg Wolf, head of development and design at Neuenhauser: "The plant will transport wooden beams with a length of 13 m, and the gantry is 20 m long," explains Wolf.
-"Normally, we would set up this system now for the factory acceptance test (FAT) at our facility, but we simply don't have the space."
-So Neuenhauser tests the plant in advance on a virtual basis – using the digital twin that the company's specialists have developed, based on an integrated software solution from Siemens.
-"We use it to simulate the complete plant prior to transportation and assembly at the customer's site – and thus prepare commissioning, which we have to complete in a very short time," explains Wolf.
+A new methodology recently made its debut in the Production Department of Neuenhauser Maschinenbau GmbH in northern Germany: A new gantry system was tested completely virtually – using a digital twin that the company's specialists developed, based on an integrated software solution from Siemens.
+"The system will transport wooden beams with a length of 13 m, and the gantry is 20 m long," explains Jörg Wolf, Head of the Development and Design Department at Neuenhauser.
+"Normally, we would set up this kind of system for the factory acceptance test (FAT) at our facility, but we simply don't have the space."
+Therefore, the dimensions of the gantry system are only visible in the design drawings.
+"Instead, we simulated the complete system at the customer's site prior to transportation and assembly and thus prepared for commissioning, which we had to complete within a very short time," explains Wolf.

 Neuenhauser Maschinenbau GmbH